Advances in Embodied Navigation Using Large Language Models: A Survey: LLMs in Embodied Navigation

 A significant bottleneck in NavGPT is the information loss incurred when translating visual signals into natural language and condensing observations into historical records.
 Consequently, Zhou et al. propose future research directions that include employing LLMs with multi-modal inputs and navigation systems that leverage the advanced planning, historical, and spatial awareness capabilities of LLMs.

-7)\textbf{VELMA}~\cite{20230712VELMA} is an LLM-based embodied intelligence agent designed for urban VLN in Street View settings.
+f) \textbf{VELMA}~\cite{20230712VELMA} is designed for urban VLN in Street View settings.
 The agent navigates based on human-generated instructions, which include landmark references and directional cues.
-Schumann et al. developed VELMA to use verbal cues, contextualized by visual observations and trajectories, to determine subsequent actions.
+VELMA used verbal cues, contextualized by visual observations and trajectories, to determine subsequent actions.
 The system identifies landmarks from human-authored navigation instructions and employs CLIP to assess their visibility in the current panoramic view, achieving a linguistic representation of visual information.

-LLMs have been increasingly utilized as reasoning engines for embodied agents in diverse applications, such as domestic robotics, video games, and indoor navigation.
-However, the challenge of interfacing optimally with interactive visual environments persists.
-This study addresses the issue through verbalization embodiment.
-Here, the agent's task, trajectory, and visual observations are verbalized in natural language, allowing LLMs to comprehend navigation instructions and execute corresponding actions.

-The paper introduces a landmark scorer to assess landmark visibility within panoramic images.
+VELMA introduces a landmark scorer to assess landmark visibility within panoramic images.
 This scorer calculates similarity metrics between textual descriptions of landmarks and their visual representations, using CLIP models.
 Each landmark receives a normalized score based on visual similarity.
 If this score exceeds a predefined threshold, the landmark is deemed visible.

 The landmark classification is unsupervised, given the absence of ground-truth labels for visibility.
 The scorer's threshold is its only tunable parameter.
 The agent also assesses views to its current left and right orientations.
 Each directional view is linked to specific textual information.
-Visible landmarks, along with their associated directional texts, are fed into a language expresser, which then generates verbal descriptions of the environment.

-These verbal observations are of two kinds: street intersections and landmarks visible within the current view.
+Visible landmarks, along with their associated directional texts, are fed into a language expresser, which then generates verbal descriptions of the environment.These verbal observations are of two kinds: street intersections and landmarks visible within the current view.
 These strings encode information about the number of outgoing edges at the current node, the names of visible landmarks, and their associated directional texts.

-The study evaluated the performance of the proposed LLM agent in both fine-tuning and contextual learning scenarios.
-A GPT-3-based landmark extractor was used for a single run and its extracted landmarks were employed in all subsequent experiments.
-For the landmark scorer, the CLIP-ViT-bigG-14-laion2B-39B-b160k model was chosen as the CLIP model.